 The Company entered into the CEO Plan effective as of January 1, 2000, which was approved by shareholders at the 2000 Annual Meeting of Shareholders and re-approved by shareholders at the 2005, 2010, 2015, and 2020 Annual Meetings of Shareholders.
 The CEO's amended 2011 employment agreement provides that the CEO shall have the opportunity to earn an annual performance bonus pursuant to the terms of the CEO Plan and is also eligible for a bonus determined in the discretion of the Committee.
-Among other reasons, the use of performance driven requirements were designed to permit the bonus payments to be fully deductible and exempt from Section 162(m) of the Code, which generally disallows a tax deduction to public corporations for compensation over \$1 million paid for any calendar year to the top five named executive officers in the 2020 Summary Compensation Table.
+Among other reasons, the use of performance driven requirements were designed to permit the bonus payments to be fully deductible and exempt from Section 162(m) of the Code, which generally disallows a tax deduction to public corporations for compensation over \$1 million paid for any calendar year to the top five named executive officers in the 2021 Summary Compensation Table.
 Comprehensive federal tax legislation commonly referred to as the Tax Cuts and Jobs Act (H.R.
 1), which was signed into law on December 22, 2017 (the "Act"), eliminated the performance-based compensation exception to the \$1 million limitation, beginning January 1, 2018.
 The Act, however, provided a transition rule with respect to performance based remuneration which is provided pursuant to a written binding contract which was in effect on November 2, 2017 and which was not materially modified after that date, such as the CEO Plan.
 Under the CEO Plan, within ninety days after the beginning of each fiscal year, the Committee establishes the bonus opportunity for the CEO.
 The bonus opportunity for the CEO is based on the achievement of one or more performance objectives in alignment with our business strategies, and, if realized, provides for a total compensation generally in line with the total compensation paid to other CEOs in our peer group.

-In March 2020, the Committee approved a broadcast cash flow ("BCF") goal for the CEO with seven different BCF targets of \$28 million, \$29 million, \$30 million, \$31 million, \$32 million \$33 million and \$34 million, allowing for a possible award of \$700,000, \$750,000, \$800,000, \$850,000, \$900,000, \$950,000 and \$1,000,000, respectively, payable in cash and/or restricted stock if such targets were achieved.
-The Committee further determined, in the event of a sale or acquisition of broadcast assets during the fiscal year 2020, the established BCF goals would be adjusted.
-The established BCF goals would be reduced by the budgeted BCF for the broadcast assets sold during fiscal year 2020 on a pro-rata basis.
-Pro-rata BCF generated from broadcast assets acquired during fiscal year 2020 would be added to adjust the BCF goals.
-See "Grants of Plan-Based Awards," For fiscal year 2020, due to the dramatic impact of the COVID-19 pandemic and the material impact it had on the Company's advertising revenue, none of the performance goals were achieved, as the Company's BCF for fiscal year 2020 was \$20.4 million.
-The Compensation Committee awarded the CEO a discretionary bonus of \$700,000 due to the significant achievements of the Company under the leadership of Mr. Christian during 2020 including increasing the Company's cash balance by over \$7,000,000 while reducing station operating expenses by over \$11,000,000 and reducing capital expenditures by \$3.4 million in comparison to 2019 year-end, during a year when revenue was materially impacted by disruptions to business and service providers.
-Based on the foregoing, the Committee believes it is in the Company's best interest to award a discretionary bonus to Mr. Christian in the amount of \$700,000.
+In March 2021, the Committee approved a broadcast cash flow ("BCF") goal for the CEO with seven different BCF targets of \$25 million, \$26 million, \$37 million, \$28 million, \$29 million, \$30 million and \$31 million, allowing for a possible award of \$700,000, \$750,000, \$800,000, \$850,000, \$900,000, \$950,000 and \$1,000,000, respectively, payable in cash and/or restricted stock if such targets were achieved.
+The Committee further determined, in the event of a sale or acquisition of broadcast assets during the fiscal year 2021, the established BCF goals would be adjusted.
+The established BCF goals would be reduced by the budgeted BCF for the broadcast assets sold during fiscal year 2021 on a pro-rata basis.
+Pro-rata BCF generated from broadcast assets acquired during fiscal year 2021 would be added to adjust the BCF goals.
+See "Grants of Plan-Based Awards."
+For fiscal year 2021, the Committee determined that the CEO achieved the \$30 million target under the BCF performance goal and awarded the CEO an aggregate cash bonus of \$950,000.
 The BCF target levels are selected to reward improvements in BCF.
-When the targets are established, it is believed that the initial target level will be achievable based on past performance, while the other targets will be more difficult to achieve.
+It is believed that the initial target level will be achievable based on past performance, while the other targets will be more difficult to achieve

 The CEO provides input and makes recommendations to the Committee as to the bonuses to be paid to the other executive officers.
-Based on his subjective review of the 2020 performance of the executive officers, he recommended that 2020 cash bonuses be awarded in the amount of \$35,000 each for Mr. Forgy, Mr. Bush, and Ms. Bobinski, and the Committee agreed The Committee then made such recommendation to the Board for the Board's final approval, and the Board agreed.
-Ms. Lobaito, who retired from her position as Senior Vice President of the Company effective March 12, 2020 but continues to serve the Company as Secretary, was not awarded a 2020 bonus.
+Based on his subjective review of the 2021 performance of the executive officers, he recommended that 2021 cash bonuses be awarded in the amount of \$35,000 each for Mr. Forgy, and Mr. Bush, and the Committee agreed.
+The Committee then made such recommendation to the Board for the Board's final approval, and the Board agreed.